Balazs9/gamer-stories/README.md

 #### Organization of structure:

-Home page, new comment page, account page.
+Home page, new comment page, new post page ,account page.